soachishti/pyScanLib/README.md

 Notice:
 ------------
+* Known to work on Linux (Python 3.4) [Pull #1](https://github.com/soachishti/pyScanLib/pull/1)
-* Not tested on Linux however work perfect on Windows.
+* Not tested on Linux by author, however work perfect on Windows.

 License:
 ------------